 - Anti-inflammatory medicines called “leukotriene modifiers”

-Sometimes, patients with severe asthma may need to take their medications using a special device called a nebulizer.
+Sometimes, patients may need to take their medications using a special device called a nebulizer.